john-james-ai/BreastCancerDetection/_sources/content/02_image_prep/02_artifact/01_threshold.md

 ```

-## Triangle Method
+### Triangle Method

 The Triangle method was proposed in 1977 as a method for automatically detecting and counting sister chromatid exchanges in human chromosomes {cite}`zackAutomaticMeasurementSister1977`.
-It is particularly well suited for images that have a pixel intensity distribution dominated by a single peak and a long tail.

 ```{figure} ../../../figures/triangle_zack.png
 ---